lba-source-code/pjdj100001_APIWebScrapingTop5ITStockMarket/README.md

 # Presentation
 Thanks for stopping by.
 I would like to share a hands-on experience about a process automation with Django application.
-I am using some steps of DevOps methodology, like control version with git, and share development in remote repository like github.
+I am using some steps of DevOps methodology, like control version with git, and share development in remote repository like GitHub.
 I am also doing more than one integration each day.

 # Scope
 The goal of this automation process project is to get from web page investing five stock values, and publish them into a dataframe table on html template.